SUKANTAG285/MAGNETIZER-RC/README.md

 The script also incorporates outputs from the [GALFORM](https://ui.adsabs.harvard.edu/abs/2000MNRAS.319..168C/abstract) semi-analytic model (SAM) of galaxy formation, which provides the galaxy catalogues and associated physical properties used as inputs to MAGNETIZER.
 By combining the outputs from both models, it generates catalogues of galaxy properties together with their synchrotron luminosities at any chosen redshift up to \(z=3\).

+## Software Requirements

+The code has been tested with the following software:

+- Python 3.11.5

+### Required Python packages

+- numpy
+- scipy
+- pandas
+- h5py
+- matplotlib
+- astropy

 ## Inputs

 - GALFORM output files containing galaxy catalogues and their physical properties.